About the Architect of the Year Awards

 The Awards Ceremony

 Now one of the largest gatherings of UK architects, the Architect of the Year awards ceremony is firmly established in the architectural calendar.
-The 2013 awards took place on the 3rd December at The Brewery, Chiswell Street, London.
-Whether you entering your practice or not, the ceremony will provides you with a chance to meet your industry peers and clients and enjoy a truly entertaining evening.
+The 2014 awards will take place on the 2nd December at The Brewery, Chiswell Street, London.
+Whether you entering your practice or not, the ceremony will provide you with a chance to meet your industry peers and clients as well as enjoy a truly entertaining evening.

 How do I book my tickets?

-All entries will be judged by a panel of experts – view the 2013 judges.
+All entries will be judged by a panel of experts.
+We will be announcing this year’s panel soon.

 Why enter the Architect of the Year Awards?